Analytics and Data Science

 This step-by-step guide will assist you through the process of manually provisioning a tagging server.
 A note of caution, however, some technical expertise is required!

-This step-by-step guide will help you set up a custom domain for your tagging server.
+This step-by-step guide from Google, will help you set up a custom domain for your tagging server.
 You will likely need IT support to assist with the domain creation and configuration.

 This route would require some careful technical planning but would be worthwhile in a competitive market where every positive gain counts.